wakamex/auto_dev/docs/dao.md

 ## Customization

 The generated DAO classes use Jinja2 templates for customization.
-If you need to modify the structure of the generated classes, you can update the templates located in the `JINJA_DAO_FOLDER`.
+If you need to modify the structure of the generated classes, you can update the templates located in the `auto_dev/data/templates/dao` directory.

 ## Error Handling